KonstantinHoffmann/LanguagePhylogenies/README.md

 ## Installing necessary packages
-First we need to install the `babel` (v.
+First we need to install the `Babel` (v.
 0.2.1 or above) package for linguistic analyses.
 Further we will use a Birth-Death model which requires the package `BDSKY` (v.
 1.4.5 or above).
 The latter one can be easily done via the package manager of BEAUti.
-For `babel` we first need to add extra repositories to the package manager.
+For `Babel` we first need to add extra repositories to the package manager.
 > Open BEAUti.
 Go to `File` and `Manage Packages`, click on `Package repositories`.
 In the new opened window click on `Add URL`, set the URL to **https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra.xml**, click `Ok` and close the repository manager via `Done`.
-Finally select `babel` from the list and press `Install/Upgrade`.
+Finally select `Babel` from the list and press `Install/Upgrade`.
 Also install `BDSKY` and optionally (if you want to use a sampled ancestor model) `SA` and **restart BEAUti**.